-About Rogers Memorial Hospital: Rogers Memorial Hospital is Wisconsin's largest, and 2nd largest in the United States, private, not-for-profit, behavioral health care provider for children, teens and adults.
-The hospital is nationally recognized for its residential treatment centers, including the Eating Disorder Center, the Obsessive-Compulsive Disorder Center, the Herrington Recovery Center, The Focus Adult Program, The Focus Adolescent Program, The Nashotah Lakes DBT Program, Child and Adolescent Centers, and the Adolescent Recovery Program.
-The hospital also provides inpatient and partial hospitalization, as well as day treatment and intensive outpatient services at six Wisconsin locations and facilities in Illinois, Florida, Minnesota, Tennessee, and Pennsylvania.
+Rogers Memorial Hospital is Wisconsin's largest, and among the largest in the United States, private, not-for-profit, behavioral health care provider for children, teens and adults.
+The hospital is nationally recognized for its residential treatment centers, including the Eating Disorder Center, Obsessive-Compulsive Disorder Center, Herrington Recovery Center, FOCUS Adult Mood Disorders Program, FOCUS Adolescent Mood Disorders Program, Nashotah Program, Child Center, Adolescent Center for OCD and Anxiety, and the Adolescent Recovery Program.
+The hospital also provides inpatient and partial hospitalization, as well as day treatment / intensive outpatient services at six Wisconsin locations and a regional network of specialized outpatient locations in California, Florida, Illinois, Minnesota, Pennsylvania and Tennessee.

-Hospital Licensing and Accreditation: Rogers Memorial Hospital is licensed as a psychiatric hospital by the State of Wisconsin and is accredited by The Joint Commission.
+Hospital Licensing and Accreditation:

+Rogers Memorial Hospital is licensed as a psychiatric hospital by the State of Wisconsin and is accredited by The Joint Commission.
 The Pre-doctoral Psychology Internship Program is accredited by the American Psychological Association (APA) with the next accreditation review in 2021.